Checking date: 19/04/2025 20:03:14

 Learning activities and methodology

 LEARNING ACTIVITIES AND METHODOLOGY THEORETICAL-PRACTICAL CLASSES.
 [44 hours with 100% classroom instruction, 1.76 ECTS] Knowledge and concepts students must acquire.
 Students receive course notes and will have basic reference texts to facilitate following the classes and carrying out follow up work.
 Students partake in exercises to resolve practical problems and participate in evaluation tests, all geared towards assessing whether or not the students have acquired the necessary capabilities.
-TUTORING SESSIONS.
-[4 hours of tutoring with 100% on-site attendance, 0.16 ECTS] Individualized attendance (individual tutoring) or in-group (group tutoring) for students with a teacher.
+PARTIAL TESTS [2 hours with 100% on-site attendance, 0.08 ECTS] Two short continuous evaluation tests (one hour long) will be taken, around the 7th and the 14th teaching weeks, in order to assess whether the students are acquiring the required skills or not.
 STUDENT INDIVIDUAL WORK OR GROUP WORK [98 hours with 0 % on-site, 3.92 ECTS] FINAL EXAM.
 [4 hours with 100% on site, 0.16 ECTS] Global assessment of knowledge, skills and capacities acquired throughout the course.
 METHODOLOGIES THEORY CLASS.
 Classroom presentations by the teacher with IT and audiovisual support in which the subject`s main concepts are developed, while providing material and bibliography to complement student learning.
 PRACTICAL CLASS.
 Resolution of practical cases and problems, posed by the teacher, and carried out individually or in a group.
 TUTORING SESSIONS.
 Individualized attendance (individual tutoring sessions) or in-group (group tutoring sessions) for students with a teacher as tutor.

 Assessment System